themediafarm/laravel-restable/README.md

 ## RESTful format response for Laravel

+### This is a fork of teeplus/restable simply to add in the numeric check for json_encode.

 ### For Laravel 4, please use the [v1.x branch](https://github.com/teepluss/laravel-restable/tree/v1.x)!

 Restable is a useful to create RESTful API response format that support multiple format, such as Json, XML